Juicedi/time-logger/readme.md

 easier to use than the applications in the web.

 ### Todos
+* Give early error if the log file can't be read or written and inform user how to setup the log folder.

 * Load previus project and task
   * This can be a separate program from the time-logger.
 The tasks and projects don't need to be updated constantly.
 Just when user wants to